YSC Frequently Asked Questions

 What can I expect the YSC program schedule to look like?

-YSC participants commit to a weekly work service schedule of 24 hours, plus 4 hours of group meetings, and 2 hours of instruction in yoga philosophy, pranayama and meditation, for a total of 30 hours per week.
+YSC participants commit to a weekly service schedule of 24 hours, plus 4 hours of group meetings, and 2 hours of instruction in yoga philosophy, pranayama and meditation, for a total of 30 hours per week.
 Daily schedules vary, but a typical day may look something like this:

 What about staying on after YSC I?
 How would one become a longer term resident of the community?

 After the completion of YSC I, a person may apply to extend his or her commitment for another session, into the YSC II program.
 At the conclusion of these two sessions, a person may then apply to participate in the Yoga, Service, and Leadership (YSL) program.
 The YSL program covers the remainder of the first year of residency, and offers the opportunity for deeper engagement and greater responsibility within the community.
 During YSL, residency is discussed on an individual basis, with the consideration of various factors.
-Some relevant factors include: a desire to live with an aim of service and the values of the community, as well as the ability to work positively with others and to take responsibility for the offerings of the Center.
-Other practical considerations include the ability to financially support oneself, and the availability of housing and work/service positions.
+Some relevant factors include: a desire to live with an aim of service and the values of the community, as well as the ability to interact positively with others and to take responsibility for the offerings of the Center.
+Other practical considerations include the ability to financially support oneself, and the availability of housing and service positions.

 Can my skills and experience be applied to the projects at the Center?